Hunts Cross railway station: Facilities

-The station is in a cutting and is reached by stepped ramps from the ticket office, and is fully accessible by the addition of lifts to the platforms, opened in 2022.
-A building on the Southport/Manchester-bound (island) platform (platforms 2&3) contains an accessible toilet, a snack shop and waiting room.
+The station is in a cutting and is fully accessible by the addition of lifts to the platforms, opened in 2022.
+A building on the Southport/Manchester-bound (island) platform (platforms 2&3) contains an accessible toilet and a waiting room.
 The former main station building has been converted into a bar/restaurant and has been replaced by a modern ticket office (which is staffed throughout the day until end of service, seven days a week).
 A small car park is available, and bus stops are nearby.
 Train running information is offered via digital display screens and automated announcements.

 Services

-Hunts Cross is served by diesel Northern Trains services on the City Line between Liverpool Lime Street and Warrington Central and Manchester Oxford Road This service has one train per hour with additional calls during peak hours.
+Hunts Cross is served by diesel Northern Trains services on the City Line between Liverpool Lime Street and Warrington Central.
+This service has one train per hour with additional calls during peak hours.
 Merseyrail electric Northern Line services operate from Southport via Liverpool Central every 15 minutes Monday to Saturday, reducing to half-hourly on Sundays.

-In addition, a limited number of peak-hour services operated by East Midlands Railway additionally stop here between Liverpool, Manchester and Nottingham/Norwich.
+In addition, a limited number of peak-hour services operated by East Midlands Railway stop here between Liverpool, Manchester and Nottingham/Norwich.

 Hunts Cross station currently has three operational platforms.